hashintel/hash/packages/graph/README.md

 ## Migrations

+Migrations in the Graph are handled through [`refinery`](https://github.com/rust-db/refinery).
+The migrations are located at [./](./hash_graph/postgres_migrations/) and can be manually added to.

+The `V` prefix **is significant** and must be set followed by an incrementing number.
+This number specifies the sequence migrations are applied in. the `V` refers to a versioned migration.
+The migration file format is `[V]{1}__{2}.sql` in our case, where `{1}` is the incrementing sequence number and `{2}` is a display name for the migration.

+For undoing a migration we should create new migrations that undo changes.
+In general, migrations are easiest to manage from an Operations perspective if they are non-destructive wherever possible, doing as little data wrangling.

+The tool we are using, `refinery`, also supports Rust based (`.rs`) migration files with the same naming scheme.

 ## Generate OpenAPI client

 The HASH Graph produces an OpenAPI Spec while running, which can be used to generate the `@hashintel/hash-graph-client` typescript client.
 In the `hash_graph` directory run: